Join the Movement - Sign the Delay Manifesto 📑

 Restricted Mode also disables comments, which might be important for YouTube Music as they are testing a comment feature.

-In June 2022, Gabb Wireless released a clean, streaming music service.
+Gabb Wireless (they make device for kids!) has a clean, streaming music service.
 You can add the Gabb Music app to your existing Gabb Phone (Z2) or the new Gabb Phone Plus for a small, monthly charge.
-It’s “hits without the explicits” (their marketing line!).
-We participated in a call with Gabb when they rolled out this feature and it looks like a game changer.
+Gabb Music is also now a stand-alone app!
+This allows anyone, even non-Gabb Phone customers, to enjoy a cleaner music option.
+Gabb's marketing claims: “hits without the explicits”.

 Use code PYE (we’re affiliates) if you decide to purchase anything from Gabb.
 You can read more about Gabb Music on their website!